imbo/imbo/docs/installation/configuration.rst

         // ...
     ];

-4) Use a class implementing the ``Imbo\EventListener\ListenerInterface`` interface together with an optional public key filter:
+4) Use a class implementing the ``Imbo\EventListener\ListenerInterface`` interface together with an optional user filter:

 .. code-block:: php